Hard Labor

-Hard Labor is the eleventh album by American rock band Three Dog Night, released in 1974.
+Hard Labor is the eighth studio album by American rock band Three Dog Night, released in 1974.
 For this album, the band replaced long-time producer Richard Podolor with Jimmy Ienner, who was known for his production work with the Raspberries.

 Cover artwork

 The original album cover, depicting the birth of a record album, was deemed too controversial and was first included with a manila file folder covering most of the cover.
 This was soon reworked with a huge Band-Aid covering the "birth".
 Subsequent printings had the Band-Aid printed directly on the cover.
 The packaging also includes an attached "birth record sheet" for the album.
 The CD reissue by MCA Records in the 1990s restored the cover to its original look showing the record.

-Reception
+Critical reception

 Tom Von Malder of the Daily Herald called Hard Labor the band's finest record up to that point, applauding the production and finding the choice of songs representing the band at "its most competent, most mature level".
 Malder singled out "The Show Must Go On" and "I'd Be So Happy" as its two best, and "almost perfect", songs.
-Cash Box called Inner's production "immaculate as always" and wrote that the album was marked by "mood changes both subtle and obvious", making it a "fantastic study in theatrical and musical contrast".
+Cash Box called Ienner's production "immaculate as always" and wrote that the album was marked by "mood changes both subtle and obvious", making it a "fantastic study in theatrical and musical contrast".
 Billboard found the track listing a "fine mix of material" and wrote that the instrumental section was "tight and almost perfect".

 Circus Raves writer Jon Tiven gave the record "two ears"—indicating an album to "listen to ... 'til the grooves grow old" and wrote that the band "are the best when they're transforming half-arsed songs into good ones, but they run into trouble when the original rendition of the tune was fine in the first place (e.g. 'The Show Must Go On')."
 Writing retrospectively, Joseph McCombs of AllMusic felt that the album's preference for songs with solo vocals rather than the group's previous use of harmonies led to the band "los[ing] much of their soul and spirit" and saw the album as "show[ing] the growing cracks in the band's armor".
 Like Malder, McCombs found "I'd Be So Happy" and "The Show Must Go On" the highlights of the album.